francescodc87/IPA/README.md

 ```

 It might be necessary to organize the results in a more readable fashion.
-This can be obtained with the .... function:
+This can be obtained with the ParseIPAresults() function:

 ```
 Final.res <- ParseIPAresults(Post, Prior,dataset =df.POS, DB = DB, IDs=IDs)